-New computational model reveals novel possibilities for H. pylori treatmentDecember 6th, 2013 in Diseases, Conditions, Syndromes /
+New computational model reveals novel possibilities for H. pylori treatmentDecember 6th, 2013 by John David Pastor in Diseases, Conditions, Syndromes /

 Adria Carbo reviews computer models for the H. pylori experiment